unixpickle/brainfuck/README.md

     8192
     ...

-Notice that this program is not constrained to any particular bit size.
+Notice that this program is not constrained to any particular integer size.
 It is operating directly on decimal "bignums", so it can go on forever.

 I also created a program which tells you if a decimal number is a power of two: